wyne-ybanez/hydephp-portfolio/README.md

 - Hyde Documentation pages are files stored in the `_docs` directory
 - The filename is used as the filename for the compiled HTML
 - Filenames should use `kebab-case-name` format, followed by the appropriate extension
-- Files prefixed with `_underscores`are ignored by Hyde
+- Files prefixed with `_underscores` are ignored by Hyde

 &nbsp;

 ## Shortcut Commands

-You can scaffold blog post files using the `php hyde make:post` command which automatically creates the front matter, based on your input selections.
-You can also scaffold pages with the `php hyde make:page` command.
+You can scaffold pages with blade files using the `php hyde make:page --blade` command.

 Examples: